 - PUCCH Resource ID: This field contains an identifier of the PUCCH resource ID identified by PUCCH-ResourceId as specified in TS 38.331 [5].
 The length of the field is 7 bits.
 If the indicated PUCCH Resource is configured as part of a PUCCH Group as specified in TS 38.331 [5], no other PUCCH Resources within the same PUCCH group are indicated in the MAC CE, and this MAC CE applies to all the PUCCH Resources in the PUCCH group

-- Spatial Relation Info ID: This field contains an identifier of the PUCCH Spatial Relation Info ID identified by PUCCH-SpatialRelationInfoId as specified in TS 38.331 [5].
+- Spatial Relation Info ID: This field contains an identifier of the PUCCH Spatial Relation Info ID identified by PUCCH-SpatialRelationInfoId corresponding to the indicated PUCCH Resource ID as specified in TS 38.331 [5].
 The length of the field is 6 bits;

 - R: Reserved bit, set to 0.